3untz/electron-novo/ios/README.rst

 ---------------------
 If you want to run the app to point to the BCH TestNet network:

-  * Edit / Duplicate the Xcode "Scheme" for Electron Cash and set the envronment variable: `EC_TESTNET`
+  * Edit / Duplicate the Xcode "Scheme" for Electron Novo and set the envronment variable: `EC_TESTNET`

 Additional Notes
 ----------------
-The app built by this Xcode project is a fully running standalone Electron Cash as an iPhone app.
+The app built by this Xcode project is a fully running standalone Electron Novo as an iPhone app.
 It pulls in sources from `../electroncash` and other places when generating the Xcode project, but everything that is needed (.py files, Python interpreter, etc) ends up packaged in the generated iOS .app!